canh25xp/Advance/Capture_Knight/README.md

 > Level 4

 There is a mobile piece (a Knight) and a stationary piece on the N×M chessboard.
-The available moves of the mobile piece are the same as set out in the image below.
+The available moves of the mobile piece are the same as set out in the figure below:

 ```
 | |x| |x| |